-- 1. St John's School recognises that all staff have a full and active part to play in protecting children at St John's School from harm. - 2.
-St John's School is responsible for ensuring that all staff understand and adhere to this policy and have undertaken the appropriate child protection training. - 3.
-It is the primary responsibility of staff to be vigilant, have knowledge and awareness of the indicators of neglect, potential or actual abuse and to report the Principal any concerns, suspicions, or allegations of suspected abuse immediately and ensure that the concern is taken seriously. - 4.
-Each member of staff must: - be aware of, and alert to, potential indicators of abuse or neglect - record a factual account of any concerns they have, or that are brought to their attention - appropriately seek advice and support from their Designated Person for Child Protection who will then contact external agencies if appropriate - work in co-operation with the parents and caregivers, unless this compromises the safety of the child. - 5.
+- i.
+St John's School recognises that all staff have a full and active part to play in protecting children at St John's School from harm. - ii.
+St John's School is responsible for ensuring that all staff understand and adhere to this policy and have undertaken the appropriate child protection training. - iii.
+It is the primary responsibility of staff to be vigilant, have knowledge and awareness of the indicators of neglect, potential or actual abuse and to report the Principal any concerns, suspicions, or allegations of suspected abuse immediately and ensure that the concern is taken seriously. - iv.
+Each Member of staff must: - o be aware of, and alert to, potential indicators of abuse or neglect - o record a factual account of any concerns they have, or that are brought to their attention - o appropriately seek advice and support from their Designated Person for Child a Protection who will then contact external agencies if appropriate - o work in co-operation with the parents and caregivers, unless this compromises the safety of the child. - v.
 The statutory responsibility to investigate allegations of child abuse rests with Oranga Tamariki or the NZ Police.
-No member of St John's School, including staff, the School Board, the Principal, and the Designated Person for Child Protection, are permitted or mandated to investigate allegations of abuse.
+No Member of St John's School, including staff, Board Member, the Principal, and the Designated Person for Child Protection, are permitted or mandated to investigate allegations of abuse.